NDIS participants have the right to be safe and to receive quality services from the providers and workers they choose to support them under the NDIS.

 What are the benefits for participants?

-For NDIS participants, we will:
+For NDIS participants, the NDIS Commission will:

 - help you, and your families and carers, by responding to your concerns or complaints